-Figure 13 shows MAC curves for the United States, Japan, and the European Union estimated in EPPA-EU.
+Fig. 15 shows MAC curves for the United States, Japan, and the European Union estimated in EPPA-EU.
 They have been plotted as a function of the percentages of carbon emission reduction below 2010 reference emissions in order to make regions comparable.
-We suppose that all Annex B countries have the same emission target in percentage of reduction from emissions levels in 1990, and that non-Annex B regions do not implement emissions reduction policies.
+In estimating these curves, we suppose that all Annex B countries have the same emission target in percentage of reduction from emissions levels in 1990, and that non-Annex B regions do not implement emissions reduction policies.